 Due to the use of average dice for these characters, a path to "rescuing" a hopeless character was created.
 All of these rules were designed with the existing D&D and AD&D classes in mind.
 While not entirely balanced, because the regular classes are not balanced, they are not overpowering.
 The intent was to flesh out bit part NPC and color player characters with a background.

-I hope you will take the time to read Zero to Hero: Uncommon Commoners and incorporate it into your B/X games.
-It is available at DriveThruRPG at a suggest price of $0.99 or PWYW.
+I hope you will take the time to read Zero to Hero: Uncommon Commoners and incorporate it into your game.
+I also have a character sheet for use with characters designed with Unearthed Arcana.
+Both are available at DriveThruRPG at a suggest price of $0.99 or PWYW.